oksana-makarova/CS205-QuantumSimulations/docs/Model_Description.md

 Once the initial wavefunction is evolved and we got the final wavefunction, it needs to be postprocessed to extract physical quantity of interest.
 To do that, we do expectation value calculation with an operator of the observable.
 In our simulation, we're interested in checking polarization of the final state along X, Y, and/or Z axes, so the operators of the observables are Sx, Sy, Sz.

-Since we can simulate a very small number of spins, we'll need to average over many possible spin configurations to approximate what we expect to see from an actual big spin system.
+Since we only can simulate small numbers of spins, we'll need to average over many possible spin configurations to approximate what we expect to see from an actual big spin system.
 For example, strength of interaction between the spins changes with the distance between the spins, so we would be interested in averaging over many random spatial spin configurations.

 The flowchart below provides the basic outline of the computation that is done in our code: